Broken Top: Recreation

 Broken Top and the nearby Three Sisters represent a popular climbing destination for hikers and mountaineers.
-The United States Forest Service requires permits for use from Memorial Day (May 31) until the beginning of September, and dogs must be kept on leashes on the Green Lakes, Moraine Lakes, South Sister, Soda Creek, Todd Lake, and Crater Ditch trails from July 15 through September 15.
-Horses are prohibited, and ice axes are required during the winter climbing season for safety reasons.
+The United States Forest Service requires permits (of which a limited number are available) for use during the busier parts of the year, and dogs must be kept on leashes on the Green Lakes, Moraine Lakes, South Sister, Soda Creek, Todd Lake, and Crater Ditch trails from July 15 through September 15.
+Horses are prohibited, and ice axes are sensible during the winter climbing season for safety reasons.
 Motor vehicles and other mechanical means of transport such as bicycles, wagons, motorboats, and helicopters are generally prohibited within the Three Sisters Wilderness under the rules of the National Wilderness Preservation System.
-From Memorial Day to October 31, permits are required for entry to the area.
-Permits for average entry to the Three Sisters Wilderness are distributed, free, from Memorial Day (May 31) until Halloween (October 31).
-To gain access to the Obsidian area of the wilderness, special entry is required, for both day and overnight hikers.
-These passes are distributed only at McKenzie Ranger District in Willamette Forest and Sisters Ranger District in Deschutes Forest.
-The administration disallows any vehicle entry.

 The hiking trail on Broken Top begins at the Green Lakes Basin at the trailhead east of Bend, running 12 mi and gaining 3450 ft in elevation.
 It can be scrambled, though the route demands Yosemite Decimal System class 4 or lower class 5 climbing and has significant exposure.
 The Broken Top trail begins at a junction with the Green Lakes Trail.
 It runs for 0.8 mi to Crater Creek, including 0.5 mi of trail that passes right by the volcano and Crook Glacier.
 There is also an unofficial trail that runs up the moraine of Crook Glacier.
 The northern slopes of Broken Top can be accessed by trailheads north of Tam McArthur Rim, while its southern slopes can be reached by trailheads near Crater Creek.